wp-plugins/incentivibe/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0

 Hold giveaway contests on your website with $500 prizes for only $24.99 by sharing the prize cost with other businesses.
-Plus, get free contest tools & terms to get 3-7 times more leads.
+Plus, get free contest tool!

 == Description ==

 Incentivibe's cost-sharing program pools businesses together so they can share the prize cost of big contest prizes with other businesses and motivate their individual visitors to become a lead, fan or follower for a chance to win that prize.

 [youtube http://www.youtube.com/watch?v=phTJFIU8__s]

 Amazing testimonials (see below).
 No monthly contracts.
 Top-notch support guaranteed.
 Unlimited contestant entries for 3 months.
 Set-up within seconds!
 All contest legal/logistical work included for free, forever!